aulisek/AM_pwm_encoder/README.md

 When you change the brightness or color, the terminal will display something like this:
 Color changed to: red Current brightness for red: 25

+## Performance and Limitations

+The current approach works effectively for most use cases, providing smooth color and brightness transitions with high-resolution PWM control.
+However, there are some limitations:

+1. **Fast Rotation:**
+   - If the rotary encoder is turned too quickly, the program may occasionally misinterpret the direction of rotation.
+This is due to the limited debounce and processing time for GPIO events.
+Slower, consistent rotations provide more reliable adjustments.
+2. **Slow Rotation**:
+   - The program handles slow rotations well, but very slight or incomplete rotations might not trigger the expected changes if the encoder doesn’t complete a full detent cycle.